Goan Crab Curry

-My second innings on Crab curry.
-This time it is in Goan style my Goan Crab curry.
+Classic Goan Crab Curry Recipe – A delicious goan crab curry made with spices and goes well with rice or pao.
 Again another version of crab curry courtesy goes to my mom.
 I am in love with my moms food wonder who is not?
-This Goan Crab Curry is amazing in taste that too without coconut.
+This curry is amazing in taste that too without coconut.
 The dark orange color curry with a great aroma.
-I feel right now to dip bread into this Goan Crab Curry and eat….Yum.
+I feel right now to dip bread into this curry and eat….Yum.

 Generally avoid eating crabs and mussels is summer as it consists lot of heat.
-I am a blend of coastal region goan+kerala.
-You could also tell me a cocktail of 2 regions :) …..
+I am a blend of coastal region.
+You could also tell me a cocktail of 2 regions :)…..
 Since childhood I have been eating coastal food along with south Indian food.
 Like dosa, idlis , fish curry, goan food.
 May be that is why I love coastal food.
 Coz It is in my blood and genes.
 Not that I dislike vegetables.
 But love coastal food especially fish.

 The crucial part of crabs is breaking them alive.
 Also cleaning them is a pain.
 But there is no gain without pain.
-I also have one more crab recipe which is my moms special click here to check out more coastal food recipes.
+Check some more crab recipe which is my moms special like mom crab curry and green crab curry.

 In my house my pet also loves crabs.
 I have to remove the meat and give to my pet.
 My pet loves the curry and crab meat.
 Even my mothers friends, relatives love crabs made by mom.
 Guess crab curry is quite popular in my moms world in her own way.